 Maithunas and Tantric cult story

-This temple of “Devi” is also in Western group of temples and have mystic around it.
-Chausath Yogini temple is considered as one of the most important temples among Tantric cult.
+This temple of “Devi” is also in Western group of temples and has mystic around it.
+Chausath Yogini temple is considered as one of the most important temples among the Tantric cult.

 He told us that men and women showed in different mating positions are the “Maithunas”.
 The Maithuns were the people who followed Tantra and Tantric practices in which sexual union is one of the important rituals.
 These sculptures of Maithuns were made to show their religious believes.